-the trafficked person has the right to compensation for damages resulting from the commission of trafficking in persons and expresses his/her intention to claim compensation, the Public Prosecutor . . . being informed by the officials of the MSDHS shall, on behalf of the trafficked person, claim for compensation thereof."
-The prosecutor will petition the court that tries the trafficking case to give order for the offender to pay compensation to the victim at the end of the criminal case in the judgment made by the court.
+the Public Prosecutor [...] being informed by the officials of the MSDHS shall, on behalf of the trafficked person, claim for compensation thereof."22 The prosecutor will petition the court that tries the trafficking case to give order for the offender to pay compensation to the victim at the end of the criminal case in the judgment made by the court.
 Many victims have received compensation through this process.
-In the past before the criminal procedure was amended to allow claim for compensation in a criminal court, the victim had to file a separate lawsuit in a civil court for compensation through a very complicated and time consuming procedure; thus, very few victims of compensable crimes have made the effort to file complains in civil courts.
+In the past, before the criminal procedure was amended to allow claims for compensation in a criminal court, the victim had to file a separate lawsuit in a civil court for compensation through a very complicated and time consuming procedure; thus, very few victims of compensable crimes had made the effort to file complaints in civil courts.

 Another important protection measure that Thai officials provide to the victims is immunity from some illegal activities committed by the victim during the trafficking process.
 Once a trafficked person is verified to be a victim of trafficking through the screening and classification processes, the investigator is barred from charging the victim with the offence of entering, leaving, or residing in Thailand without permission under the laws on immigration.
-S/he will not be charged with the offence of giving false information to officials or forging or using forged travel document under the Penal Code.
+She or he will not be charged with the offence of giving false information to officials or forging or using forged travel documents under the Penal Code.
 The victim will not be charged with the offence of being a prostitute under the Prevention and Suppression of Prostitution Act or the offence of being an alien working without a work permit under employment laws.
-The victim can be charged with the above mentioned offences only with permission in writing from the Minister of Justice.24 So far, the Minister has never given any permission to charge a victim of trafficking with the above mentioned offences.
+The victim can be charged with the above mentioned offences only with permission in writing from the Minister of Justice.23 So far, the Minister has never given any permission to charge a victim of trafficking with the above-mentioned offences.